JulioEI/CaRPA/README.md

 ```

 ### 1.2.
-Create file structure for a new animal
+Create file structure for a new root folder

+Click on this to start processign of a new root folder.
 Creates the file structure described in the previous point from a folder with several calcium_recording files.
 For this to work properly, the first number sequence in the file name should correspond to the day of the recording, e.g.  concat_recording_20150228_192756.h5

 **IMPORTANT:**